Bangor, County Down: Climate

 Bangor has had a number of extreme weather events, including hot summers in 2006, 2013 and 2018.
 The summers of 2007, 2008 and 2009 were some of the wettest on records with flooding in June 2007.
 The Autumn of 2006 was also the warmest recorded.
 December 2010 saw record snowfall fall on the town, with temperatures below -7 C. On 21 December 2010 an unofficial weather station staffed by a retired meteorological officer in the Springhill area recorded a low of -8.1 C, and a high of -2.0 C. Snow lay to a level depth of 24 cm, the same morning.
 Inland Northern Ireland saw almost -19 C, new record lows.
 Like much of the UK, spring 2020 was the sunniest on record.

 Transport

+Rail

 The first section of Belfast and County Down Railway line from Belfast to Holywood opened in 1848 and was extended to Bangor by the Belfast, Holywood and Bangor Railway (BHBR), opening on 1 May 1865, along with Bangor railway station.
 It was acquired by the BCDR in 1884. and closed to goods traffic on 24 April 1950.
-Bangor West railway station was opened by the Belfast and County Down Railway on 1 June 1928.
+Bangor West railway station was opened by the BCDR on 1 June 1928.
+Most of the BCDR's network was shut down by its successor, the Ulster Transport Authority (UTA) in 1950, two years after nationalisation and only the branch to Bangor survived.
+The line received a further blow in 1965 when it was isolated from the rest of the Irish railway system by closure of the Belfast Central Railway line from Ballymacarrett Junction (east of Queen’s Quay station in Belfast) to Central Junction, just west of the former GNR(I) Great Victoria Street station.
+Fortunately the connection was rebuilt in 1976 to allow Bangor line services to transfer to Belfast Central (now Lanyon Place) and run directly through to the rest of the Northern Ireland railway network.

+Today the Belfast–Bangor line is operated by Translink's Northern Ireland Railways, which runs trains to Belfast.

+Bus

 Bangor is served by Ulsterbus, which aside from local town services, provides daily services to Belfast, Newtownards, Holywood and Donaghadee.

 Sport

 Football

-In football, NIFL Championship sides Ards and Bangor play at Clandeboye Park on Clandeboye Road.